realstefcortinovis/realstefcortinovis.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a PhD student in the Department of Statistics at the University of Oxford, supervised by [François Caron](https://www.stats.ox.ac.uk/~caron/) and [Mark van der Wilk](https://mvdw.uk/).
-My research sits at the intersection of statistics and machine learning, with a focus on uncertainty quantification and Bayesian inference.
+My research sits at the intersection of statistics and machine learning, with a focus on uncertainty quantification and Bayesian inference.<i class="fas fa-graduation-cap"></i>

 A recurring theme in my work is *Bayes-assisted* methodology: incorporating prior information into frequentist procedures to improve their efficiency while maintaining their guarantees.
 In this context, I have been working on e-values and prediction-powered inference, developing methods that provide reliable uncertainty statements while leveraging modern ML models in sequential workflows.
 Looking ahead, I am excited to explore conformal prediction and generative modelling from similar perspectives.